Public Transport and Road Safety in South Africa

 Transport by minibus taxis has unfortunately also provided some of the most serious threats to road safety.
 Many of the minibus taxis tend to be old and in poor condition.
 Minibus taxi drivers, rushing their fares to their destinations as quickly as possible in order to maximize returns, are often seen as the most notorious drivers, ducking wildly from lane to lane and stopping without warning whenever a passenger wishes to climb on or off.

 The Department of Transport has taken a decision that the scrapping of old taxi vehicles will begin during Transport Month in October 2006.
-This is part of the much debated Taxi Recapitalization Strategy.
+This is part of the much-debated Taxi Recapitalization Strategy.
 Initial indications by the Department of Transport is that at least R7,7-billion will be spent on the taxi industry under the recapitalization programme.
 Many new taxi vehicles will be introduced to the streets from September 2006.
-These mini- and midi-bus taxis in South Africa will be color-coded and will carry specific markings to assist both commuters and traffic safety enforcement officials to identify taxis.
+These mini- and midi-bus taxis in South Africa will be colour-coded and will carry specific markings to assist both commuters and traffic safety enforcement officials to identify taxis.

 Much discussion is at present taking place between the Department of Transport and Taxi operators to facilitate greater co-operation towards achieving road safety for commuters.
 The challenges include greater cooperation between the bus industry, rail and the taxi industry in a way that will eliminate duplications, improve services and enhance the efficiency of the entire system.